 Governmental funds.
 The focus of the District's governmental funds is to provide information on near-term inflows, outflows, and balances of spendable resources.
 Such information is useful in assessing the District's financing requirements.
-The debt service fund increased by \$2.8 million due to prior year tax collections.
-The general fund balance decreased by \$4.2 million resulting in a year-end balance of \$15.5 million.
+The debt service fund decreased by \$4.3 million due to reducing the amount of property taxes collected.
+The general fund balance decreased by \$2.0 million resulting in a year-end balance of \$13.5 million.
 In addition, the following other changes in fund balances should be noted:

-- Expenditures for general District purposes totaled \$166.8 million, an increase of 5.6% from the prior fiscal year.
-Instructional services represent 67.4% of general fund expenditures. - General fund salaries totaled \$97.7 million while the associated employee benefits of retirement, social security, and insurance (health and accident, industrial, and unemployment) added \$47.4 million to arrive at 87% of total general fund expenditures.
+- Expenditures for general District purposes totaled \$171.4 million, an increase of 2.8% from the prior fiscal year.
+Instructional services represent 67.0% of general fund expenditures. - General fund salaries totaled \$100.0 million while the associated employee benefits of retirement, social security, and insurance (health and accident, industrial, and unemployment) added \$49.9 million to arrive at 87.5% of total general fund expenditures.

 Governmental funds report the differences between their assets and liabilities as fund balance, which is divided into nonspendable, restricted, and unrestricted portions.
 Nonspendable includes inventories and prepaid expenditures that are not expected to be converted to cash.
 Restricted includes net fund resources of the District that are subject to external constraints due to state or federal laws, or externally imposed conditions by grantors or creditors.
 Restrictions include tax revenues levied for specific purposes.
 The unrestricted fund balance is, in turn, subdivided between committed, assigned, and unassigned portions.
 Committed balances reflect the District's self-imposed limitation on the use of otherwise available expendable financial resources in governmental funds.
 Assigned balances in the general fund and other governmental funds are those that do not meet the requirement of restricted or committed but that are intended to be used for specific purposes.
-Unassigned balances in the general fund resources.
-As of June 30, 2013, the District's combined governmental fund balance is \$45.7 million (\$0.5 million is nonspendable, \$26.4 million is restricted, \$8.1 million is committed, \$7.0 million is assigned, and \$3.5 million is unassigned fund balances).
+Unassigned balances in the general fund are all other available net fund resources.
+As of June 30, 2014, the District's combined governmental fund balance is \$37.4 million (\$0.6 million is nonspendable, \$19.7 million is restricted, \$8.5 million is committed, \$4.7 million is assigned, and \$3.9 million is unassigned fund balances).

-The District has committed \$8.1 million of the governmental fund balance for the following purposes:
+The District has committed \$8.5 million of the governmental fund balance for the following purposes:

-- Committed to economic stabilization of \$3.3 million or 2.1% of general fund budgeted expenditures.
+- Committed to economic stabilization of \$3.3 million or 1.9% of general fund budgeted expenditures.
 As allowed by state law, the District has established an undistributed reserve within the general fund; this amount is set aside for contingencies or possible reductions in state funding and is not to be used in the negotiation or settlement of contract salaries.
-The maintenance of a sufficient reserve is key credit consideration in the District's bond rating. - Committed to future growth reserve of \$2.3 million is set aside to deal with maintenance and operational expenditures related to opening new buildings and providing District level support to the increased property and staff. - Committed to students of \$2.6 million held in the other governmental funds by the student activity fund.
+The maintenance of a sufficient reserve is key credit consideration in the District's bond rating. - Committed to future growth reserve of \$2.3 million is set aside to deal with maintenance and operational expenditures related to opening new buildings and providing District level support to the increased property and staff. - Committed to students of \$2.9 million held in the other governmental funds by the student activity fund.

-The District has assigned \$7.0 million of the governmental fund balance for the following purposes:
+The District has assigned \$4.7 million of the governmental fund balance for the following purposes:

-- Assigned to local school reserve of \$5.5 million is designated to the schools for instructional and operational supply budget roll-over balances. - Assigned to district program reserve of \$1.5 million is set aside for programs operating with general District funds.
+- Assigned to local school reserve of \$3.1 million is designated to the schools for instructional and operational supply budget roll-over balances. - Assigned to district program reserve of \$1.6 million is set aside for programs operating with general District funds.